Chirag-ahir/JAVA-All-Basic/README.md

 What is setAutoCommit(false) used for?<br>
 The way to allow two or more statements to be grouped into a transaction is to disable the auto-commit mode.
 After the auto-commit mode is disabled, no SQL statements are committed until we call the commit() method explicitly.

+What is connection interface?<br>
+A Connection is a session between a Java application and a database.
+It helps to establish a connection with the database.

+What is DriverManager class?<br>
+The DriverManager class acts as an interface between users and drivers.
+It keeps track of the drivers that are available and handles establishing a connection between a database and the appropriate driver

   ========================================= SERVLET ==========================================

  what is servlet ?<br>